mtti/FlatBuffersImporter/README.md

 A [FlatBuffers](https://google.github.io/flatbuffers/) importer for Unity.
 Automatically compiles FlatBuffers schema files (with the `.fbs` extension) to C#.
 Includes the FlatBuffers .NET library as well as schema compiler binaries for Windows, Linux and Mac (only Windows has been tested though).

+The included FlatBuffers library and schema compiler correspond to FlatBuffers release `2.0.0`.

 Based on [iBicha/FlatBuffersImporter](https://github.com/iBicha/FlatBuffersImporter).

 ## Usage